Leafwing-Studios/asm-docs/docs/overview/audience.md

 - how can we accommodate players with different challenge and excitement preferences?
 - how long is an ideal playthrough?
 - how long is an ideal session?
+- where can players share guides and strategies?